Manic0892/40yog/README.md

 All assets that are used by the game are included in the [media repo](https://github.com/Manic0892/40yog_media), but the project files for these assets, as well as unused assets, can be found in [40yog_wkshp](https://github.com/Manic0892/40yog_wkshp).

 ###Licensing
 This project is licensed under the [Affero General Public License (AGPL)](http://www.gnu.org/licenses/agpl-3.0.html).
 This license only applies to the project files in the repo that includes this README.
-The submodules do not contain code that is licensed under the AGPL.
+The submodules do not contain code that is licensed under the AGPL, and their licenses should be reviewed if you decide to modify the project.